Penrose tiling: Development of the Penrose tilings

 The first Penrose tiling (tiling P1 below) is an aperiodic set of six prototiles, introduced by Roger Penrose in a 1974 paper, based on pentagons rather than squares.
 Any attempt to tile the plane with regular pentagons necessarily leaves gaps, but Johannes Kepler showed, in his 1619 work Harmonices Mundi, that these gaps can be filled using pentagrams (star polygons), decagons and related shapes.
 Kepler extended this tiling by five polygons and found no periodic patterns, and already conjectured that every extension would introduce a new feature hence creating an aperiodic tiling.
 Traces of these ideas can also be found in the work of Albrecht Dürer.
 Acknowledging inspiration from Kepler, Penrose found matching rules for these shapes, obtaining an aperiodic set.
 These matching rules can be imposed by decorations of the edges, as with the Wang tiles.
 Penrose's tiling can be viewed as a completion of Kepler's finite Aa pattern.

 Penrose subsequently reduced the number of prototiles to two, discovering the kite and dart tiling (tiling P2 below) and the rhombus tiling (tiling P3 below).
 The rhombus tiling was independently discovered by Robert Ammann in 1976.
 Penrose and John H. Conway investigated the properties of Penrose tilings, and discovered that a substitution property explained their hierarchical nature; their findings were publicized by Martin Gardner in his January 1977 "Mathematical Games" column in Scientific American.

 In 1981, N. G. de Bruijn provided two different methods to construct Penrose tilings.
 De Bruijn's "multigrid method" obtains the Penrose tilings as the dual graphs of arrangements of five families of parallel lines.
 In his "cut and project method", Penrose tilings are obtained as two-dimensional projections from a five-dimensional cubic structure.
 In these approaches, the Penrose tiling is viewed as a set of points, its vertices, while the tiles are geometrical shapes obtained by connecting vertices with edges.
+A 1990 construction by Baake, Kramer, Schlottmann, and Zeidler derived the Penrose tiling and the related Tübingen triangle tiling in a similar manner from the four-dimensional 5-cell honeycomb.